WinZip for iOS 3 User Guide

 - Files being viewed in a Zip file: If you tap a Zip file in the menu or open one from an email, and then you tap a supported file, the available features are: Send Mail, Encrypt Mail, Unzip, and Zip.
 If the file is a photo, the available options are: Send Mail, Encrypt Mail, Zip, and Share.

-Photos: When you open Photos, your Camera Roll and albums you have created will display (WinZip for iOS 3.2 works with your videos as well as pictures).
+Photos: When you open Photos, your Camera Roll and albums you have created will display giving you access to pictures and videos you have taken with your iOS device.
 After you open one of these folders, your photos and videos will display with a small thumbnail image.
+Starting with version 3.50 of WinZip for iOS, you will also find the date your files were last modified and their size.

 - Menu options: You can tap the drop down menu arrow next to any thumbnail to quickly work with an individual photo or video.
 To select mutiple photos and/or videos, tap the Edit button.
 In either case, the available features are: Send Mail, Encrypt Mail, Zip, and Copy.